How I AI: 3 Game-Changing Workflows for Product Managers

 4. Leverage Continuous Feedback

-One of the most powerful aspects is the AI's ability to learn and provide ongoing feedback on your improvement.
+What's really neat is the AI's ability to learn and give you feedback on your progress over time.

-Track Progress: If you consistently practice, the AI can note improvements in specific areas.
-Amir mentioned it telling him, "your, your, um, user segment actually has improved.
+Track Progress: If you practice regularly, the AI can point out where you're getting better.
+Amir mentioned it told him, "your, your, um, user segment actually has improved.
 You really figured out how to like narrow down different user segments that are super different."

-Outcome: Amir felt "super prepared" walking into every interview, experiencing a significant boost in confidence and performance.
-This workflow perfectly simulates the pressure and nuances of a real conversation, which text-based interactions cannot replicate.
-I also highlighted other potential uses for GPT Voice Mode, such as public speaking prep or even helping children with oral dictation and reading comprehension.
+Outcome: Amir said he felt "super prepared" walking into every interview, which gave him a huge boost in confidence and performance.
+This workflow does a great job of simulating the pressure and feel of a real conversation in a way that typing just can't.
+I also pointed out that GPT Voice Mode could be used for other things, like practicing a public speech or even helping kids with oral dictation and reading comprehension.

 Conclusion

-His data scraping and analysis workflow demonstrates how AI can democratize access to vast amounts of customer feedback, turning raw data into actionable insights for product development.
-Finally, his use of a custom GPT for concise writing and GPT Voice Mode for interview preparation highlights AI's potential for personalized professional development and skill enhancement.
+His data scraping and analysis workflow shows how anyone can now tap into huge amounts of customer feedback, turning raw online chatter into real product insights.
+And his use of a custom GPT for writing and GPT Voice Mode for interview prep shows how AI can be a personal coach for developing our professional skills.

-These workflows are perfect for busy PMs, enabling us to be more efficient, insightful, and confident in our roles.
-I encourage you to experiment with these ideas, build your own AI 'brains,' and discover how these tools can empower your own professional journey.
+These workflows are perfect for busy PMs, helping us be more efficient, insightful, and confident.
+I hope you'll experiment with these ideas, build your own AI 'brains,' and see how these tools can help you in your own career.

 A huge thank you to our incredible sponsors!